"Tribute to August Sander" by Pavel Schnabel followed by "August Sander - Men of the 20th century" by Reiner Holzemer

 Tribute to August Sander by Pavel Schnabel

 Germany, documentary, 21 min, Pavel Schnabel Filmproduktion, 1977 (digitized version 2017).
-Your French translation broadcast by headset.
+The French translation was broadcast via headphones.

 © 2017 Pavel Schnabel Filmproduktion, Frankfurt am Main

-The German photographer August Sander (1876-1964) spent part of his life in the Westerwald region.
-It was there that he made his famous portraits of local peasants in the twenties and early thirties.
-Sander’s photographs are now selling for a fortune on the art market.
-The film begins elsewhere with a sale at Sotheby’s in London.
+The German photographer August Sander (1876-1964) spent part of his life in the Westerwald.
+This is where he made his famous portraits of local peasants in the twenties and early thirties.
+Sander’s photographs are now selling at high prices on the art market.
+The film begins with a sale at Sotheby’s in London.
 Very neat and elegant.
 Dark suits, white shirts... cut and return on a country road in the Westerwald.
-Simple old farmers and their wives search in their drawers to find the prints of their portraits by August Sander when they were young.
+Simple old farmers and their wives dig in their drawers to find the prints of their portraits by August Sander when they were young.
 They all remember the photographer as a good man.

 followed by